 - Does this scholarship(s) require a recommendation or nomination from someone in my high school?

 - What is the admissions application deadline if I want to apply for this scholarship(s)?

 - Is this scholarship(s) renewable for years 2, 3, and 4 of college?
 Do I need to reapply for this scholarship(s) each year?

-- Do you qualify for fee waivers to submit college applications, send test scores to colleges and submit the CSS Profile to colleges?
-Ask your School or College Counselor, Admission Rep from the college, or your Her Honor Mentor.
+- Do I qualify for fee waivers to submit college applications, send test scores to colleges and submit the CSS Profile to colleges?
+Ask your School or College Counselor, the Admission Rep from the college, or your Her Honor Mentor.